Dart-ilder/SSSniper/README.md

 # SSSniper
-Stupid Stickman Sniper a computer game made as a project for MIPT python course.
+Stupid Stickman Sniper is a computer game made as a project for MIPT python course.